montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 who finished the experiment.

-- `excluded_trials_bc_of_paradiddle.csv`: CSV file that specifies which trials have to be excluded from the analysis due to performace on the paradiddles (following our preregistration).
+- `excluded_trials_bc_of_paradiddle.csv`: CSV file that specifies which trials have to be excluded from the analysis due to performance on the paradiddles (following our preregistration).
 Generated in `analysis/trial_exclusion.Rmd`.
 The column names have the same interpretation as in `data_all.csv` (see above).